Grubs-Shenanigans/hl2coop/README.md

 BDSBASE_ACHIEVEMENT_NOTIFICATIONS
 - Games: All
-- This mode enables the Xbox 360-styled achievement notifications.
+- This mode enables the Xbox 360-styled achievement notifications, and enables the achievement_earned event for in-game effects. (i.e. TF2's achievement announcements)
+- Users can easily change the look of the panels with the cl_achievements_theme command.
 - This allows users to easily see unlocked achievements and achievement progress.

 ## Setup: